YMCA Youth and Government: North Carolina

 North Carolina has hosted an annual four-day Youth Legislator Assembly every February in downtown Raleigh since 1993.
 The conference includes Legislative, Judicial, Lobbyist, and Press programs.
 One notable achievement from North Carolina's Youth and Government was winning the 2019 National Judicial Competition in the Court of Appeals category.
 Attorneys Brooks Meine and Evan Zhang won representing North Carolina, and Meine won an "Outstanding Attorney Award".
-About 1500 students attended the 2010 conference, which is held in February.The Conference was online from 2021-2022, but returned to the Raleigh Convention center for the 2023 conference.
+About 1500 students attended the 2010 conference, which is held in February.
+The Conference was online from 2021 to 2022, but returned to the Raleigh Convention center for the 2023 conference.